-All Trustee Directors attended training sessions during the Plan Year on subjects such as Implementation Statements and other regulatory requirements, training on Diversity, Equity and Inclusion ("DEI"), At Retirement training, and Illiquid assets.
+All Trustee Directors attended training sessions during the Plan Year on subjects such as the role of the General Code and other regulatory requirements, the role of post-retirement investment strategies and DC Plan operational and implementation models.

 There have been no changes to the Trustee's advisers during the Plan Year.